Burp Suite, Website Hacking

 Then Click Next a window will open where we have to give the URL we want to scan its branches from the site map.

-Then Click Next we see that the scanner tab of the burp suite is open which scans all the branches beneath the site map of the given URL which is seen in the scan queue tab as shown in the image which is related to the URL whose request has been captured which is the Vulnerable Web as shown in the image.
+Then Click Next to open the scanner tab of the Burp Suite, which scans all the branches beneath the site map of the given URL.
+The scan queue tab displays this, as shown in the image related to the captured request of the URL, which is the Vulnerable Web, as shown in the image.

 Generate CSRF PoC

-This function can be used to generate a proof-of-concept (PoC) cross-site request forgery (CSRF) attack for any given request.
+You can use this function to generate a proof-of-concept (PoC) cross-site request forgery (CSRF) attack for any given request.

-To access this function, select a URL or HTTP request anywhere in the Burp suite, and choose “Generate CSRF PoC” within “Engagement tools” in the context menu which can be seen by clicking right within Burp suite.
+To access this function, select a URL or HTTP request anywhere in the Burp suite, and choose “Generate CSRF PoC” within “Engagement tools” in the context menu that appears when you right-click within Burp suite.

 Let’s start!!